You can't help it. You see that sweet little face and immediately begin to blabber in a sing-song voice, "Hello, sweetie pie! Who's a good boy?!"

 Another take on puppies versus adult dogs

 A more recent study replicated much of the earlier one, but had slightly different results.
 Researchers had various women record "Shall we go for a walk?" when speaking directly to a dog, puppy and a baby.
 Then they played those recordings for 44 adult pet dogs and 19 puppies.
-The results were published in the journal Scientific Reports.
+The results were published in the journal Scientific Reports in July 2017.

 Researchers found that adult dogs responded more attentively to speech directed to pets, than speech directed toward adults.
 Puppies responded the same to any kind of speech.